keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 ## astro dev parse

 Parse the DAGs in a locally hosted Astro project to quickly check them for errors.
-For more information about testing DAGs locally, see [Run Tests with the Astro CLI](test-and-troubleshoot-locally.md#run-tests-with-the-astro-cli).

 ### Usage